-The interplay of light was different, even the seemed different to Max.
+The interplay of light was different, even the very air seemed different to Max.
 As they walked along the avenue, the horizon stretched out before them indefinitely.
 He could detect the curvature of the earth —meaning that if they carried on walking as did, in a perfectly straight line, they would eventually reach this point again.
 There was no end.
 They were two tiny specks scurrying across the crust of a tiny ball spinning in space.
 For the first time, Max understood, really comprehended, that the world was round.

 A heat haze shrouded the street, as the sun slowly but perceptibly leeched away all colour from their surroundings.
 Margot had dug out a pair of sunglasses from her small black handbag.
 As Max raised his hand up to shield his eyes from the sun glinting off the windscreens of the speeding cars, he cursed himself for not showing the same foresight.
 Each flash of light was like a blade slicing into his pupils.
 Max felt as exposed as a shucked oyster beneath a half lemon, poised to be squeezed.
 Glancing at Margot, he noted that she was as composed as ever.
 Nevertheless, she must have realised —either by intuition or telepathy, perhaps— his distress, because she paused and raised an arm.